 CELEBRATE 20 YEARS OF WEIRD & WONDERFUL WINTERS WITH US!

-Art Shanty Projects is currently seeking winter enthusiasts and creative adventurers to propose art actions and performances for our 2023 On-Ice Program.
+Art Shanty Projects is currently seeking winter enthusiasts and creative adventurers to propose art actions and performances for our 2024 On-Ice Program (our 20th anniversary, hooray!).
 We invite music-makers, poets, scientists, dancers, puppeteers, writers, outdoors-people, conversationalists, activists, athletes, storytellers, etc. to propose new and innovative ways to engage artistically with the public in the social context of a village on a frozen lake.

-We are open to many types of activities: dance, plays, creative sporting events, happenings, games, musical performances, temporary installations, puppet shows, artful haircuts, advice booths, and more.
+We are open to many types of activities: dance, plays, creative sporting events, happenings, games, musical performances, temporary sculpture, puppet shows, artful haircuts, advice booths, and more.